Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 ISRC, plus clean metadata

-Re:Sound's music-use report names the ISRC as a field for each recording, backed by the performer, recording title, record label, and album.
-SonoVault returns all of it.
+Re:Sound's field lists name the ISRC in both the radio and webcast tariffs, backed by performer, recording title, record label, album, and UPC.
+Sonovault returns all of it.

 ISRCPrimary